ekazanov/multipro_lab/README.md

  **Note 1:** In this section the classes are referred as:

  * `Worker` - `base_app.multiprocess.worker.Worker` class
  * `UserWorker` - The developer's worker class which inherits from the `base_app.multiprocess.worker.Worker` class.

  **Note 2:**

- * Every `Worker` object starts a corresponded worker process.
+ * Every `Worker` object starts a corresponding worker process.

  **Life cycle:**